jangya/portfolio/content/projects/VaccineSession.md

 showInProjects: true
 ---

-Simple vaccine center finder web app made with angular.js using CO-WIN APIs
+Find vaccine center near you, a simple web app made with angular.js and CO-WIN public APIs.